bobbinrobyn/bobbinrobyn.github.io/about.md

 ![photo of Robyn](images/robyn-pic3_small.jpg)

 Hi there!
 I'm a user experience designer, going on 5 years at IBM.
-Some of my super powers are design strategy, content strategy, user research, and stakeholder management.
+Some of my superpowers are design strategy, content strategy, user research, and stakeholder management.
 I've also got a lot of experience around developing empowered teams and healthy ways of working.

 I earned a Master of Design in Communication Planning & Information Design from Carnegie Mellon University.
-Before that, I graduated from Texas A&M University with a bachelor's degree in architecture.
+Before that, I graduated from Texas A&M University with a Bachelor's degree in architecture.

 ### Contact me